User Experience Design • Interface Design • Data Visualization

 Testing these initial mockups with the group yielded some important findings.

-My idea to base the left hand nav off the PvB ledger was solid enough to start building the rest of the navigation around.
+The navigation was incredibly difficult to figure out, but my idea to base the left hand nav off the PvB ledger was solid enough to start building the rest of the navigation around.
 It was the simplest way to keep property-finding familiar and easy for users.

-The top/timeline navigation as a scenario vs. scenario setup would have terribly cumbersome dropdowns and the back-end data might not be able to support it.
+The top/timeline navigation as a scenario vs. scenario setup would have terribly cumbersome dropdowns and the back-end data might not be able to support it

 2 & 3